MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-extension.md

   :::image type="content" source="media/vs-2022/visual-studio-github-copilot-extension/github-copilot-whole-line-completions.gif" alt-text="Animated screenshot that shows using the GitHub Copilot completions in Visual Studio":::

 >[!NOTE]
->With Visual Studio 2022 version 17.11, [content exclusions is available for GitHub Copilot Completions in Visual Studio](visual-studio-github-copilot-admin.md#github-copilot-completions-on-excluded-content).
+>With [Visual Studio 2022 version 17.11](/visualstudio/releases/2022/release-notes), [content exclusion is available for GitHub Copilot Completions in Visual Studio](visual-studio-github-copilot-admin.md#github-copilot-completions-on-excluded-content).
 Completions and suggestions won't be available on [content excluded by your admin](visual-studio-github-copilot-admin.md#configure-content-exclusion).

 ## Exploring GitHub Copilot